 Cleen Beauty Vitamin C Papaya Glow Serum – $10

-This product is basically an EXACT dupe to the Drunk Elephant C-Firma, but at a fraction of the cost.
+This product is basically an EXACT copy to the Drunk Elephant C-Firma, but at a fraction of the cost.
 Definitely check out this product – it’s almost scary how similar their ingredients are.

 La Roche-Posay Pure Vitamin C Face Serum with Salicylic Acid – $40